About Dr. Laurence Boxer

 My family name refers to carob.
 In Yiddish, carob is known as bokser, a corruption of buch's horn (buck's horn), the latter for the shape of the fruit.
 (Carob is also known as "breadfruit" or "St. John's bread."
 Someone once told me if I wanted my name to be more recognizably Jewish, I should change it to something with a more recognizable connection to Israel, such as "St. John"!!!)

 The carob is a symbol of endurance and survival, because if you keep it dry, it lasts a long time.
-At the Yad VaShem Holocaust Memorial in Jerusalem, the Avenue of the Righteous Among the Nations is lined with carob trees, in tribute to Gentiles who helps Jews survive the Nazi era.
+At the Yad VaShem Holocaust Memorial in Jerusalem, the Avenue of the Righteous Among the Nations is lined with carob trees, in tribute to Gentiles who helped Jews survive the Nazi era.

 Back to Index